Allan Nixon: Career

 Nixon was born in Boston, Massachusetts in 1915.
 He studied journalism the University of Richmond but left college to play football professionally.
 He was signed to the Washington Redskins but only played in the exhibition season.
 After a stint with a farm team in Norfolk, Virginia, he wrestled professionally, and then went to New York to become a reporter.
 Instead, 6'6" and attractive Nixon ended up modeling and was scouted by MGM.

 He was drafted during World War II, but his wife, Marie Wilson, saw to it that he was assigned guard duty.
 Nixon also starred in the sex hygiene film Three Cadets made by the First Motion Picture Unit.
 Republic Pictures had been interested in putting him in westerns, but this interest had faded by the end of the war.

 RKO considered Nixon for the role of Tarzan following the retirement of Johnny Weissmuller, but the role went to Lex Barker.

 He is most known for his leading role in the independent film Prehistoric Women.

 He appeared in the Carleton Holmes play Free for All in Los Angeles in 1947, with a review stating that he had played his role with "effective sincerity."
 He appeared in the play Kitty Doone by Aben Kandel in 1949.
 He was also on stage in Miranda, You Only Twinkle Once, Rain, School for Scandal, Three Out of Four, and Anna Lucasta; the latter was a touring production in which Ann Dvorak costarred.

 Shortly after being signed by Columbia and performing in the successful Hugo Haas film Pickup, Nixon began refusing the small roles in B pictures offered to him.
 He was blacklisted by Harry Cohn and months later asked to be released from his contract.
 He claimed that all of the studios banded together to keep him from working.
 Nixon, by then divorced from Wilson, worked in construction for several years.

-Producer Ron Ormond cast him in such films as Outlaw Women and Mesa of Lost Women and as the lead in Gulliver and the Little People, a modern take on Gulliver's Travels, but the series was not picked up.
+Producer Ron Ormond cast him in such films as Outlaw Women and Mesa of Lost Women and as the lead in The Little People, a modern take on Gulliver's Travels, but the series was not picked up.
 Nixon appeared on various television shows in the 1950s and early 1960s, including Gunsmoke.

 Nixon was an informant for Confidential Magazine; this became public knowledge during the Confidential trial in 1957.

 Nixon became a writer in the early 1960s, publishing novels with such titles as The Sex Symbol and The Bitch Goddess.
 He wrote under his own name and the pseudonyms Nick Allen as well as several Shaft novels under the pen name Don Romano, finding more success as a writer than as an actor.
 He later reflected on his career as an actor, "Things went wrong, just put it that way.
 I'm not bitter.
 I enjoyed it.
 I enjoyed the people I met and the fun I had."